bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 After this initial perusal, the group determined next steps.
 It was mid afternoon.
 - Torrin declared he was going to work out but insists that a wake is in order for the professor.
-- Emani needed to speak with Father Grimburrow
+- Ludmilla needed to speak with Father Grimburrow
 - Ihrin wanted to stroll and get the lay of the land
 - calvinus and razvan thumbed through the two unlocked tomes

 ### The Temple of Pharasma
-Emani arrived at the temple and one of the acolyte's gave her a brief tour until Father Grimburrow was available.
+Ludmilla arrived at the temple and one of the acolyte's gave her a brief tour until Father Grimburrow was available.
 After basic pleasantries, she got to business (17 Persuasion)
 - Professor Lorrimor and Harrowstone: He shared that he considered the professor a well-meaning fool who dabbled in things best left alone.
 Confirmed that the professor had been making inquiries about Harrowstone, but the temple archives are not for general access.
 - Could she access the archives: If has a good justification then he would consider it
 - The hidden stash: very skeptical of such a thing, but will send a couple of the acolytes to check it out